Meal Periods In California For Truck Drivers, Delivery Drivers

 Under California wage and hour law, your employer must provide you a meal period of at least 30 minutes if you work for a period more than five hours in a day.
 And your employer must provide you a second meal period when you work more than ten hours in a day.
 The key here is that your employer must actually relieve you of all duties.
 Based upon what we see, this is where California truck companies and delivery companies don’t satisfy their duty to workers.

 The California Supreme Court directly addressed this in the landmark case - Brinker v.
-Superior Court - which I am one of the lawyers representing the 100,000 Brinker employees.
+Superior Court.
+I know the Brinker case real well, because I represented the workers in the Brinker case.
 The Brinker Court held that your employer may not undermine a formal policy of providing meal breaks by pressuring employees to perform their duties in ways that omit breaks.

 The Brinker Court held that California wage orders and governing statute do not allow your employer to exert coercion against the taking of, creating incentives to forego, or otherwise encouraging the skipping of legally protected breaks.

 In order to satisfy it’s duty to provide you a meal period, your employer must do the following:

 2. Relinquish control over all of your activities.